 Cons of Teepee Tents

-Because there is bound to be a support pole at the center of the tent, you’re forced to put down your sleeping bag or mattress off to either side, which might not fit due to the curve.
-In a traditional camping tent, this wouldn’t be an issue.
+Because there is bound to be a support pole at the center of the tent, you’re forced to put down your camping cot that can take a lot of weight, sleeping bag or premium air mattress for camping off to either side, which might not fit due to the curve.
+In a traditional, best 8 to 10 person family camping tent, this wouldn’t be an issue.

 The other problem with the sloping walls is that, if you do get caught in a rainstorm, the droplets are landing closer to your face, meaning the sound is going to seem louder than if you were inside a regular tent, so if you don’t like the sound of rain or are a light sleep, you probably won’t be getting much shut-eye.